Congiuntivo/zed_ide_config/README.md

 ## 🎨 Theme

-I'm using a custom-modified version of the [EyeHealth](https://github.com/jonathanhild/eyehealth) theme.
+I'm using a modified porting of the [EyeHealth](https://github.com/jonathanhild/eyehealth) theme.